felix-khlmnn/backuptool/README.md

 # backuptool

-A simple backup tool using the Docker engine for people who want to avoid messy backup shell scripts, weird crontabentries and other issues that come from non-containerized backups.
+A simple backup tool using the Docker engine for people who want to avoid messy backup shell scripts, weird crontab entries and other issues that come from non-containerized backups.
 All you need to take care of is providing a source and a target directory.
 ## Configuration
 The default configuration creates daily backups in the target folder, named after the day they were created.
 The container also creates a symlink to the latest backup.